Teens Love our Spanish Immersion Programs in Costa Rica – 1 more spot open for summer 2015! Interested in 2016? Check out the dates below…

 - Interview a Costa Rican professional who works in a career you’re interested in

 Complete the Form Below to See High School Spanish Immersion Program Costs and Inclusions.
-3 more spots open for Summer ’15
+1 more spot open for Summer ’15 OR get information about 2016!

 High School Spanish Immersion Program FAQs: